Dental Care for Cats & Dogs in Hermitage

 - What happens during pet teeth cleaning appointments?

-During your pet's routine oral exam, the veterinarian will examine his or her mouth for any oral health issues or symptoms that require treatment.
+During your pet's routine oral exam, our Hermitage veterinarian will examine his or her mouth for any oral health issues or symptoms that require treatment.

 Tartar and other debris will be removed from your cat's or dog's teeth by the veterinarian.
 If cavities, gingivitis, or other issues need to be addressed, the veterinarian will explain them to you and advise you on how to proceed.